 Discharge planning: To ensure that appropriate care is continued in the next level of care

-Acute care of the elderly (ACE) units: To provide effective care for the hospitalized older adults by using most of the strategies listed above
+Acute care of the elderly (ACE) units: To provide effective care for hospitalized older adults by using most of the strategies listed above

 Advance directives, if already prepared, should be brought to the hospital as soon as possible.
 Practitioners should reaffirm these choices during acute hospitalization.
 If directives were not documented, practitioners should make every effort to determine the patient’s wishes.